spacetelescope/jwst/docs/jwst/photom/main.rst

 microJy/square-arcsecond (or microjanskys) and stores it in the header keyword PHOTUJA2.

+NIRSpec Fixed-Slit Primary Slit
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The primary slit in a NIRSpec fixed-slit exposure receives special handling.
+If the primary slit, as given by the "FXD_SLIT" keyword value, contains a point source, as given by the "SRCTYPE" keyword, it is necessary to know the photometric conversion factors for both a point source and a uniform source for use later in the :ref:`master background <master_background_step>` step in Stage 3 processing.
+The point source version of the photometric correction is applied to the slit data, but that correction is not appropriate for the background signal contained in the slit, and hence corrections must be applied later in the :ref:`master background <master_background_step>` step.

+So in this case the `photom` step will compute 2D arrays of conversion factors that are appropriate for a uniform source and for a point source, and store those correction factors in the "PHOTOM_UN" and "PHOTOM_PS" extensions, respectively, of the output data product.
+The point source correction array is also applied to the slit data.

+Note that this special handling is only needed when the slit contains a point source, because in that case corrections to the wavelength grid are applied by the :ref:`wavecorr <wavecorr_step>` step to account for any source mis-centering in the slit and the photometric conversion factors are wavelength-dependent.
+A uniform source does not require wavelength corrections and hence the photometric conversions will differ for point and uniform sources.
+Any secondary slits that may be included in a fixed-slit exposure do not have source centering information available, so the :ref:`wavecorr <wavecorr_step>` step is not applied, and hence there's no difference between the point source and uniform source photometric conversions for those slits.

 Pixel Area Data
 ^^^^^^^^^^^^^^^
 For all instrument modes other than NIRSpec the photom step loads a 2-D pixel